Piero Fassino

-Piero Franco Rodolfo Fassino (born 7 October 1949) is an Italian politician with the Democratic Party.
-He was Mayor of Turin from 2011 until 2016 and is a former national secretary of the Democrats of the Left party.
+Piero Franco Rodolfo Fassino (born 7 October 1949) is an Italian politician.
+He was Mayor of Turin from 2011 until 2016.

 Early life and education

 Fassino was born in Avigliana, Piedmont (province of Turin), in a traditional socialist family.
-His father Eugenio was a partisan, commander of the 41st Garibaldi Brigade, his paternal grandfather Piero has been beaten to death by the Italian Fascists in 1944 because he did not want to reveal his son's hideout, while his maternal grandfather Cesare Grisa was one of the founders of the Italian Socialist Party.
-He graduated in Political Sciences.
+His father Eugenio was a partisan, commander of the 41st Garibaldi Brigade, and his paternal grandfather Piero was beaten to death by the Italian Fascists in 1944 because he did not want to reveal his son's hideout, while his maternal grandfather Cesare Grisa was one of the founders of the Italian Socialist Party.
+He graduated in Political Science.

 Political career

 Early career

-Fassino registered with the Youth Communist Federation of Turin in 1968, becoming their secretary three years later.
-In 1975, he was elected as Member of the City Council of the Piedmont regional capital, a position he remained in for ten years.
-From 1985 to 1990 he held a position as Provincial Councillor, also in Turin.
-He was also secretary of the provincial Italian Communist Party (PCI) federation of Turin from 1983 to 1987, when he was elected as member of the National Secretary's Office of the party, first as the Secretary's Office Coordinator, then as Responsible of Organization, during the period where the party was transformed from the PCI into the Democratic Party of the Left (PDS).
+Fassino registered with the Italian Communist Youth Federation of Turin in 1968.
+In 1975, he was elected a Member of the City Council of the Piedmont regional capital, a position he held for ten years.
+From 1985 to 1990, he was Provincial Councillor, also in Turin.
+He was also secretary of the provincial Italian Communist Party (PCI) federation of Turin from 1983 to 1987, when he was elected as a member of the National Secretary's Office of the party, first as the Secretary's Office Coordinator, then as Responsible of Organization, during the period where the party was transformed from the PCI into the Democratic Party of the Left (PDS).

-From 1991 to 1996, Fassino was International Secretary of the new party; his first election to the Chamber of Deputies (the lower house of the Italian parliament) was in 1994.
+From 1991 to 1996, Fassino was International Secretary of the new party; in 1994, he was first elected to the Chamber of Deputies.
 Re-elected in 1996, he was appointed in 1998 as Minister for Foreign Commerce in the government headed by Massimo D'Alema.
-From 2000, he was Minister of Justice in the Giuliano Amato government.
+Between 2000 and 2001, he was Minister of Justice in the Giuliano Amato government.
 Candidate as vice-premier of The Olive Tree coalition in a ticket with former Rome Mayor Francesco Rutelli for the 2001 general elections in Italy won by the House of Freedoms rival coalition, he was still re-elected as a Member of Parliament.